daiquanyu/AdvT4NE_WWW2019/README.md

 ```

 ## About Evaluation
-For node classification, we do not normalize the embedddings before evaluation.
+For node classification, we do not normalize the embeddings before evaluation.
 For link prediction, we normalize the embeddings before evaluation.

 ## Citation